gdbroman/broman.blog/about.md

 ☕️ Wanna chat?
 Send me an email: [hello@broman.blog](mailto:hello@broman.blog).

-I'm always up for meeting new people.
-Either over Zoom, or in person over a coffee (if we happen to be in the same city).
-Include [Chat] in the subject line and we'll work something out.
+I'm always up for meeting new people - either through video chat, or in person over a coffee if we happen to be in the same city.
+Hit me up and we'll work something out!

 ## What WordPress theme is this?